nikkopg/ITB-building-classification/README.md

 The model is then saved as *itbbuildingclassification.h5*

 # Test model
-Just simply run itbbuildingclassification.py:
+Just simply run:
 ```
 python itbbuildingclassification.py
 ```
-- use the sample image
+- use the sample image or choose on your own.
-- put the model in the same file directory to ease.
+- put the model in the **same file directory**.